stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 ## Drawbacks:

 1. Unable to target Commit ids.
 Only release tags are supported.
 Which makes it difficult to have a fast workflow when evolving your projects.
 Releases should be significant and not iterate on every new commit.
 If you have a lot of nested frameworks which you should because modularity is good and thats why we have dependency managers in the first place.
 Apple has no intention to support targeting commit ids according to their mailing-list on SPM.
 Carthage has support for targeting commit ids and even ``"HEAD"`` However pushing a release tag isn't that much work but it is inconvenient.

+## Final word:
+We are all DevOps now.
+There is no getting around this, if you want to code efficiently you have to master the art of DevOps.
+Or descend into "dependency hell".
+Package Dependency managers Are not easy to use, but one cannot live with out them.